Clarity-inc/CupLang/readme.md

 }
 ```
 ## finalif
-The new one, finalif is a function onlyif that will end the function in a proper way
+The new one, finalif is an if that will end the function in a proper way
 <br>
 For example:
 <br>